Groumy/Groumy.github.io/about.md

 I started in the hobby with AD&D, than Shadowrun, Vampire: The Masquerade, Savage Worlds, Mutants & Masterminds, Cortex Plus, No Thank You Evil, Numenera, Cypher System, The Black Hack, Hero Kids and other I have probably forgot about.

 I really love how, the Cypher System provides a great balance between simple rules, lazy GMing and heavy character options, but some of my players didn't rellay appreciate the system.

-So for now we play The Black Hack, on my side of the screen it's simple, on their side of the screen
+Character creation simply offerred too many options.

 I don't have that much time to play though, so I'm also an avid RPG reader.
 Yup, I love to read about new RPGs and inspire myself of their rules and settings.